 Oxygen (chemical symbol O) is one of the basic organic elements, and is a constituent of most of the known organic molecules - and therefore all lifeforms - on earth.

 Oxygen is a colourless odorless diatomic gas with an atomic number 8 and atomic weight 15.999.
 It has a melting point of -219°C and a boiling point of -183°C 1.
 It is mainly found in its diatomic form, O2.
-In the high atmosphere it is commonly found as ozone, O3, its triatomic form.
+In the high atmosphere, it is commonly found as ozone, O3, its triatomic form.
+Oxygen is paramagnetic due to the presence of two unpaired electrons.

 The stable isotope oxygen-16 accounts for more than 99.7% oxygen found on earth.
 Tiny percentages of oxygen-17 and oxygen-18 make up the remainder of the naturally-occurring oxygen 2.